DaBlincx/meme-video-gen/README.md

 5. Wait and drink some coffee or something you nerd

 The script will generate a random shitpost video based on the specified configuration.

+## Other

+### Watermark
+There is a watermark image already included in the repository.
+If you do not want to use a watermark, you can remove the watermark image path from the configuration file.

+### Video Settings
+The codec is set to libx264 by default.
+MoviePy does not support GPU acceleration, so the encoding process will be slow.

+You can also change the number of rendering threads in the configuration file to speed up the process.

+### Used Videos

+The script will move the used videos to the used directory.

+Maybe I'll add an option to delete them instead in the future.

+Also, the script will not download videos that have already been downloaded.
+This is to avoid duplication.
+Delete archive.txt in the General>TempDir folder (see config.ini) if you want to possibly download videos that have already been downloaded.

 ## FAQ